White Terror (Spain): Repressive thinking

-Aside, specifically about Catalonia, (one of the main reasons of the war, upon Franco words) can be chosen the statements of Queipo de Llano in the article subtitled "Against Catalonia, the Israel of the modern world", published in the Diario Palentino on November 26, 1936, where it states that in America they consider the Catalans as "a race of Jews, because they use the same procedures that the Hebrews perform in all the nations of the globe."
-And considering the Catalans as Hebrews and having in mind his anti-Semitism "Our struggle is not a civil war, but a war for Western civilization against the Jewish world," it is not surprising that Queipo de Llano clearly expressed his anti-Catalan intentions: "When the war is over, Pompeu Fabra and his works will be dragged along the Ramblas" (it was not talk to talk, the house of Pompeu Fabra, the standardizer of Catalan language, was raided and his huge personal library burned in the middle of the street.
-Pompeu Fabra was able to escape into exile).
+According to Franco, the issue of Catalonia was one of the main reasons for the war.
+General Gonzalo Queipo de Llano wrote in an article subtitled "Against Catalonia, the Israel of the modern world", published in Diario Palentino on November 26, 1936, that Franco's regime considered Catalan people to be "a race of Jews, because they use the same procedures that the Hebrews perform in all the nations of the globe."
+Queipo de Llano declared, "When the war is over, Pompeu Fabra and his works will be dragged along the Ramblas".
+Fabra standardized the Catalan language, and his house was raided; his large personal library was burned in the middle of the street, but Fabra was able to escape and went into exile.

+Policy of extermination of the enemy

+In November 1937, four months after the Collective Letter of the Spanish Bishops was signed and distributed, the Spanish bishops issued a second letter in which they justified the extermination of the enemy and testified that this was an existing policy.
+Otherwise, the explicit reference to a policy of extermination, not repression or elimination, leads to biopolitical interpretations, as using the war for an eugenic action over the Spanish population.

 Red and White Terrors

-From the beginning of the war, in July 1936, the ideological nature of the Nationalist fight against the Republicans indicated the degree of dehumanisation of the lower social classes (peasants and workers) in the view of the politically-reactionary sponsors of the nationalist forces, the Roman Catholic Church of Spain, the aristocracy, the landowners, and the military, commanded by Franco.
+From the beginning of the war in July 1936, the ideological nature of the Nationalist fight against the Republicans indicated the degree of dehumanisation of the lower social classes (peasants and workers) in the view of the politically reactionary sponsors of the nationalist forces, the Roman Catholic Church of Spain, the aristocracy, the landowners, and the military, commanded by Franco.
 Captain Gonzalo de Aguilera y Munro, a public affairs officer for the Nationalist forces, told the American reporter John Thompson Whitaker: